michalciurus/michalciurus.github.io/_posts/2017-02-23-app-routing-algorithm.md

 ChildVc(active)     ChildVc          ChildVc
 ```

 It's simple enough to change that tree if you want to push a destination, or pop one.
-It gets much more complicated if you want to do more complex operations.
+It gets much more complicated if you want to do more complex operations 😨

 That's why, for the needs of *KatanaRouter* I created a diffing algorithm for trees that represent a navigation state.

-### Solution
+### Solution 💡

 Let's say that we have navigation state tree A and tree B. The task is to return all the important differences in these trees.
 I've distinguished 4 different actions: